enoohuh/enoohuh.github.io/README.md

 ### 2. Methods
 #### 2.1 Web-Scraping the Data / Data Cleaning
 * In order to fine-tune the model, relevant data had to be scraped from the internet.
 All data except from weapon data was directly obtained from three main websites: oneesports.gg, dexerto.com, and dotesports.
 Weapon data was obtained from a well-known gaming analytics website called blitz.gg.
 * The websites–from where most of the data were collected–follow a standard article format, with important information spread around the article.
-Data from these websites were then manually collected and organized before preparation forf ine-tuning.
+Data from these websites were then manually collected and organized before preparation for fine-tuning.
 Weapon data, on the other hand, was extremely hard to work with, as it was completely unstructured.
 Weapon information went through multiple iterations of data cleaning, from redacting irrelevant information, changing data types, to finally being structured into a Pandas dataframe.
 ![](/images/weapon_pandas.jpg)
 <p align="center">
   <i>Raw data to Pandas DataFrame.</i>